yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy-1.md

 ## Step 4: Start the checkout process (reworked section to explain yunopaymentdelegate)

-> ❗️ REVIEW HEITOR TO BE REMOVED
->
-> Here, you say that the user must call the `Yuno.startCheckout(with:)`.\
-> However, the code block below, does not show how to do it.
-> Even checking the Step 3 some times, it still not clear for me.

-To begin the payment flow, you must call the `Yuno.startCheckout(with:)` method, which initializes the SDK’s internal flow using your delegate implementation.
+To begin the payment flow, you must call the `Yuno.startCheckout(with:)` method, which initializes the SDK's internal flow using your delegate implementation.

 Your `ViewController` must conform to the `YunoPaymentDelegate` protocol.
 This protocol allows the SDK to interact with your app by requesting session information and notifying you of payment events.